BGCG/project1/README.md

 Love Edinburgh is a tourist site for Edinburgh which offers information on key events, restaurants and travels advice for visitors to Edinburgh.
 Edinburgh is a popular tourist destination for people around the word with a wealth of restaurant and events choices.
 Love Edinburgh provides the fundamental key events and best restaurants to visit in Edinburgh.

 This project is built for the purpose of the milestone project 1 submission for code institute full stack software development diploma.
-The project is still under development.

 Site can be found [here](https://bgcg.github.io/project1/).